The FOCUS framework: How product teams can use Lucid to deliver value

 Priorities don’t matter if you don’t have a plan to move them forward.
 Part of that process is understanding what resources you have and where and how to allocate them.
 Of course, people are our most valuable resources, so it’s essential to know who is available and what skills and experience they bring to the table.

 From there, you can assemble your project team and begin organizing and assigning work to a timeline.
-Lucid’s org charts and timeline templates are great for this planning stage:
+Lucid’s org chart and timeline templates are great for this planning stage.

-- Org chart: Lucid’s org chart template lets you import your employee data from an Excel sheet and visualize the team structures at a glance.
-This makes it easy to see the makeup of each team, identify potential gaps, and move people around as needed to ensure the teams are properly allocated.
+• Org chart: Import your employee data from an external source (such as Excel or Google Sheets) and visualize team structures at a glance.
+This makes it easy to see the makeup of each team, identify potential gaps, and move people around as needed to ensure teams are properly allocated.

 3. Clearly communicate

-With a plan in place, it’s time to communicate it to all key stakeholders and ensure everyone is aligned before moving forward.
-Be sure to communicate your priorities along with the reasoning behind them and the necessary trade-offs.
+With a plan in place, it’s time to communicate with all key stakeholders and ensure everyone is aligned before moving forward.
+Be sure to communicate your priorities, the reasoning behind them, and the necessary trade-offs.

 This is one of the most important steps when you're taking on a really big initiative and trying to get it across the finish line: You have to communicate what gets moved to the back burner, and why.